Classic R&B, Swing, Blues, Jazz, Classic Rock, New Orleans

 He also performed the soundtrack for a CBS Film production, played in the house band at CBN and worked on countless other projects.
 Young people started asking for lessons.
 By the early 90s, he’d put out two albums, Feel It and Everybody Wants Control of You, which got nationwide recognition and radio play with national blues publication reviews.
 He went on to mentor countless young players.

 "We look forward to seeing each other at every gig, and we have a laugh every night.
-Not many bands can say that after almost 20 years together."
+Not many bands can say that after 24 years together."

 — Carlton Lillard